 Fear not, fellow addicts – instant gratification is something we seek out as humans in general, not just as addicts.
 (That’s why fast-food restaurants are so popular.)
 This is also the unfortunate reason I stopped taking pills and started shooting up heroin--so I could receive an instant high rather than wait twenty minutes.

 Regardless, we sometimes forget in recovery that things don’t come immediately for us.
 We have to move away from the idea of immediacy and instant gratification.
 We need to stop thinking that we can instantly get high; we can instantly have money if we pawn something; we can instantly eat if we steal food from the store.

-One of the key aspects of making goals during recovery is the realization that it may take awhile to complete them.
+One of the key aspects of making goals during recovery is the realization that it may take a while to complete them.
 Some goals take longer than others, but most goals worth making do not have immediate results.
-This is beneficial to your sobriety, because it teaches you patience and humility.
-Achieving long term goals can also positively affect your self esteem, giving you the confidence to know that your goals are achievable if you work at them, even if they take longer than you may have expected.
+This is beneficial to your sobriety because it teaches you patience and humility.
+Achieving long term goals can also positively affect your self-esteem, giving you the confidence to know your goals are achievable if you work at them, even if they take longer than you may have expected.

 3. Aim High, but Not Too High

 Of course, reaching for the stars seems like the best advice, but it’s not to be taken literally – unless you want to be an astronaut.
 In the beginning, making a list of all the goals you’d like to achieve is a great way to start.
 Once you start to plan how you will complete each goal, it’s okay to cross off some goals that you may not be able to reach.